Example H6.14

 'String',{'Gain at 180 degrees'});

 You can notice that the pade has a phase difference of 360 degrees.
 For instablity this can be disregarded.
 You can now read the gain margins from the plot.
-We could also use a MATLAB command for this:
+We could also use a Matlab command for this:

 %%Determine the gain margin of H_tot from the bode plot;